georgia-tech-db/evadb/api-docs/index.rst

 Key Features
 ------------

 1. With EVA, you can **easily combine SQL and deep learning models to build next-generation database applications**.
-EVA treats deep learning models as functions similar to SUM() or AVG().
+EVA treats deep learning models as user-defined functions similar to built-in functions like SUM().

 2. EVA is **extensible by design**.
 You can write an **user-defined function** (UDF) that wraps arounds your custom deep learning model.
-In fact, all the built-in models that are included in EVA are also supported as user-defined functions.
+In fact, all the built-in models that are included in EVA are written as user-defined functions.

 3. EVA comes with a collection of **built-in sampling, caching, and filtering optimizations** inspired by time-tested relational database systems.
 These optimizations help **speed up queries on large datasets and save money spent on model inference**.